BabyCenter: Awards and recognition

 In 1998, BabyCenter won a Webby Award for Best Home Site.
-Since then, it has been nominated for a Webby Award 19 times and won either a Webby or a People's Choice Webby Award 12 times – including a People's Voice win in 2021 for Lifestyle websites and mobile sites.
+Since then, it has been nominated for a Webby Award 19 times and won either a Webby or a People's Choice Webby Award 12 times – including a People's Voice win in 2021 for Lifestyle websites and mobile sites and a Webby in 2025 for Social – Health & Wellness.

 In 2002, it won Service Journalism award from Online Journalism Awards (OJA).

 In 2015, BabyCenter won five Digital Health Awards for content about autism in children.
 In 2016, BabyCenter won seven Digital Health Awards: four for videos about the aches and pains of pregnancy, baby sleep, and the walking milestone in child development; two for articles about baby sleep training and sleep apnea in babies; and one for the BabyCenter mobile app My Pregnancy & Baby Today.
 In 2021, Forbes Health chose My Pregnancy & Baby Today as the best pregnancy app of 2021, and Women's Health identified it as one of the best pregnancy apps of the year.